connorjnel/ztm-python-dev/16-python-webdev/python-webdev.md

 ## Building a flask server

-- Tip - Use pip freeze to generate requirements file for use with new environment, dont want to load a venv to repo as it likely wont work
+- Use pip freeze to generate requirements file for use with new environment, dont want to load a venv to repo as it likely wont work
 - Folders need to be correct, if flask is in venv folder then make sure server.py is in venv folder
 - Flask - Follow the quickstart guide for setting up basic server
 - `flask --app server.py run` - Start server